imengyuan/Bioinfo-pipelines/population genetics/lecture12_Align&CallSNP/01align/README.md

-This papline is for align, includ:
+This pipline is for align, includ:

 ### realign.md
 is the command line for align, rmdup, and realign